Istanbul pogrom: Planning

 The 1961 Yassıada Trial after 1960 coup d'état accused Menderes and Foreign Minister Fatin Rüştü Zorlu of planning the riots.
-Though both of them rejected the claims, it is believed by scholars that Menderes assented to the organization of protests in İstanbul against the Greeks, but the extent of knowledge of Zorlu, who had been in London for the conference, is unclear.
+Though both of them rejected the claims, it is believed by scholars that Menderes assented to the organization of protests in Istanbul against the Greeks, but the extent of knowledge of Zorlu, who had been in London for the conference, is unclear.
 Interior Minister Namık Gedik was also accused of involvement, though he was not tried as he committed suicide before the trials started.
 According to Zorlu's lawyer at the Yassiada trial, a mob of 300,000 was marshaled in a radius of 40 mi around the city for the attacks.
 The role of the National Security Service was not clarified at the trials, since the sole aim of the junta was to sentence the DP government.

 The trial revealed that the fuse for the consulate bomb was sent from Turkey to Thessaloniki on 3 September.
 During the Yassıada Trial it was claimed that a twenty-year-old university student named Oktay Engin was given the mission of installing the explosives, two sticks of gelignite, in the consulate's garden.
 The consul M. Ali Balin allegedly first pressured consulate employee Hasan Uçar, but Engin was brought in when Uçar resisted.
-Both of them were arrested after the attack.
+Both of them were arrested in Greece after the attack.

 Engin was born in the Greek town of Komotini (Gümülcine) to Faik Engin, a well-known parliamentarian in the late '40s and one of the three ethnic Turkish members of the Greek parliament between 1946–1950.
 Oktay Engin became one of the few ethnic Turkish students to graduate from Greek gymnasiums in those years.
 Turkish officials encouraged him to study law, offering him a scholarship, so that he could promote the interests of Turkish citizens in Greece.
 He thus entered Aristotle University of Thessaloniki in 1953.
 When he was in his second year, he was accused of incitement in the bombing incident.
 Engin said that he had been followed by Greek intelligence agents so closely from the start of his university education, that he could name one ("Triondafilos").